ukparliament/ontologies/procedure/maps/meta/motion-cheat-sheets/legislation/secondary/statutory-instrument/affirmative/draft/index.md

 AND

-JCSI scrutiny reserve condition has been met
+scrutiny reserve condition under standing order 73 has been met

 #### Question can be put